 Ask the farmer

 Do you still want to wild camp legal?
 Ask the farmer!
 He has great land with maybe a forest.
-If you don’t look like a smelly gipsy they maybe offer you some food and drinks as well.
-People are always interested in travels so you can have a nice chat.
+People are often interested in your adventure so you might have a nice chat.
 Don’t take it personally if the farmer rejects you.

 Advantage: free and not illegal